g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

           99                  97
          100                 100
 ```
-Here we have the fill level and drop proabibility side-by-side, and transforming this in a graphic, we can see it better:
+Here we have the fill level and drop probability side-by-side, and by transforming this into a graph, we can visualize it better:
 <img width="680" height="790" alt="image" src="https://github.com/user-attachments/assets/9279c6ff-397f-46dd-a616-0ce2bdff03ff" />

-With the images, everything looks better to understand.
-So, some classes will have a conservative drop-profile, and other an agresssive.
+With the images, everything is much easier to understand!
+So, some classes will have a conservative drop profile, and others will have an aggressive one.

-Now, we can go back to schedulers applying this in all routers:
+Now, we can go back to our schedulers and apply this across all routers:
 ```
 set class-of-service schedulers be-sc-q0 transmit-rate remainder set class-of-service schedulers be-sc-q0 buffer-size remainder